jatcwang/doodlebot/README.md

 # Doodlebot

-An Essential Scala case study using Finch and Scala.js
+An Essential Scala case study using Http4s and Scala.js

 To run: